engrmahabub/wee/syntax/structure.md

 * $params is a global system variable available in #driver and #module;
 * Parameter _params_ is of type [S] that is a list are strings;
 * Program _module_, _system_ and _extend_ files do not have _rogue_ statements;
+* Wee file is ending with end.
+Following end with "." is mandatory.

 ## External Code
 In Wee external code can be imported like this: